13 Filesystem and Input/Output (IO)

 13.1.4 The standard input

 You can access the standard input (i.e. stdin) in Zig by using the getStdIn() function from the std.io module.
-Like it’s sister (getStdOut()), this function also returns a file descriptor object that describes the stdin channel of your OS.
+Like its brother (getStdOut()), this function also returns a file descriptor object that describes the stdin channel of your OS.

 In the example below, we are creating a small buffer capable of holding 20 characters.
 Then, we try to read the data from the stdin with the readUntilDelimiterOrEof() method, and save this data into the buffer object.
 Also notice that we are reading the data from the stdin until we hit a new line character ('\n').

-If you execute this program, you will notice that this program stops the execution, and start to wait indefinetly for some input from the user.
+If you execute this program, you will notice that it stops the execution, ands start to wait indefinitely for some input from the user.
 In other words, you need to type your name into the terminal, and then, you press Enter to send your name to stdin.
 After you send your name to stdin, the program reads this input, and continues with the execution, by printing the given name to stdout.
 In the example below, I typed my name (Pedro) into the terminal, and then, pressed Enter.

 const std = @import("std");